-Morning-After Pill FAQs
+FAQs

-Both reduce pregnancy risk after unprotected sex.
+Both reduce pregnancy risk after unprotected intercourse.
 Effectiveness declines with time.
 UPA generally maintains higher effectiveness up to 120 hours, while LNG is labeled for up to 72 hours.
 The calculator personalizes your estimate by hours and body size.

 How late can I take it?

-LNG is labeled up to 72 hours after sex; UPA up to 120 hours.
+LNG is labeled up to 72 hours after intercourse; UPA up to 120 hours.
 If you are beyond those windows or think ovulation already happened, seek local clinical advice.
 A copper IUD is the most effective emergency contraception if available and acceptable.

 Does weight or BMI affect effectiveness?